-Total assets as of December 31, 2020 amounted to 19,004 million yen, an increase of 665 million yen (compared with 18,338 million yen as of December 31, 2019).
-The major factor contributing to the result was an increase of 478 million yen in current assets due to increases in work in process, and, raw materials and supplies and was an increase of 98 million yen in fixed assets due to an increase in construction in progress.
+Current assets amounted to 7,988 million yen, an increase of 1,128 million yen compared to December 31, 2020.
+The major factor contributing to the result was an increase of 622 million yen in cash and deposits, an increase of 412 million yen in electronically recorded monetary claims - operating, and an increase of 287 million yen in notes and accounts receivable - trade.